couchbase/indexing/secondary/docs/design/markdown/system_query.md

 __Annotations__

 1. Index DDL Request from Query Server to Index Client.
-2. Index Client sends the DDL request to Master Index Manager.
+2. Index Client sends the DDL request to Index Coordinator Master.
-3. Index Manager decides the topology and informs participating Local Indexers to process DDL.
+3. Index Coordinator Master decides the topology and informs participating Local Indexers to process DDL.
 4. Local Indexers allocates/deallocates storage for new DDL request.
-5. Index Manager replicates the updated metadata.
+5. Index Coordinator Master replicates the updated metadata.
-6. Metadata is persisted at both master and replica Index Manager.
+6. Metadata is persisted at both master and replica Index Coordinator.
-7. Index Manager notifies __ALL__ KV projectors for the new DDL request.
+7. Index Coordinator Master notifies __ALL__ KV projectors for the new DDL request.
-8. Index Manager returns status of DDL request to Index Client.
+8. Index Coordinator returns status of DDL request to Index Client.
 9. DDL Request Status is returned to Query Server.

+*For detailed execution flow and time-ordering of events, see [Initial Index Build](initialbuild.md).*